cbishopvelti/oas/README.md

 ## Todo

 Delete transaction
+- delete membership period (if no members)
-- with confirmation
+- delete transaction (if no tokens or membership), with confirmation
-- orphaned membership
+- delete member if no tokens, transactions or membership

-- orphaned tokens
+Link membership to Transaction
+Link token to Transaction

 Backup

 DEPLOY

+Change header title functionality

 Export for spreadsheets